ahawkins/hawkins.io/wip/2011-11-21-reviewing_rails3_in_action.md

 jumble the links.
 Nothing serious really--just a proof concept.
 I'm not sure what else the book could add to this chapter.

+## Part 4: Wrapping Up

+There are some interesting tidbits in the end, but nothing really worth mentioning.
+The meat the book is the first 10 chapters.
+Things after that become more complicated and therefore take more time to cover and increase the scope of text.
+For instance: Deployment and designing an API can be separate books.
+It's very hard to do them justice in a small time frame.
+That being said, the first chapters are absolutely fantastic!
+I think the first chapters do a wonderful job of teaching people how to build basic rails application.
+This is by no means a guide to building advanced applications but it will teach noobies how to get going.

+## Who Should Buy This Book?

+You should buy this book if you are a newbie with little to no knowledge on Rails.
+This book will teach you everything you need to know to help you start your journey.
+You will also become familar with some intermediate concepts along the way.
+You will also learn it all test first which will help you in the long run.

+Finally Shoutout: To Ryan Bigg for letting my get in on the writing process and helping him make his book better.